Pim Fortuyn: Political career

 On 9 February 2002, Fortuyn gave an interview to Volkskrant, a Dutch newspaper (see below) regarding his beliefs on immigration and Islam.
-His statements were considered so controversial that LN dismissed him as lijsttrekker the next day.
+His statements were considered so controversial that the LN summoned him to an emergency meeting and then dismissed him as lijsttrekker the next day after Fortuyn refused to retract his statements.
 Against the advice of his campaign team, Fortuyn said in the interview that he favoured closing borders to Muslim immigrants and if possible he would abolish the "peculiar article" of the Dutch constitution forbidding discrimination (at the time it was generally assumed that he referred to Article 1, the equality before the law; it has been argued, however, that Fortuyn and the interviewer had confused this with Article 137 of the Penal Code, incitement to hatred).

 Founding the LPF

-Having been rejected by Livable Netherlands, Fortuyn founded his own party Pim Fortuyn List (LPF) on 11 February 2002, taking many former LN members and supporters with him.

-Heading the list of the Livable Rotterdam party, considered to be the local counterpart of the LPF, he achieved a major victory in the Rotterdam municipal council elections in early March 2002.
+Having been rejected by Livable Netherlands, Fortuyn founded his own party Pim Fortuyn List (LPF) on 14 February 2002, taking many former LN members and supporters with him.
+Heading the list of the Livable Rotterdam party, considered to be the local counterpart of the LPF, he achieved a major victory in the Rotterdam municipal council elections in early March 2002 where Fortuyn was elected to Rotterdam's municipal council.
 The new party won about 36% of the seats, making it the largest party in the council.
 For the first time since the Second World War, the Labour Party was out of power in Rotterdam.

 Fortuyn's victory made him the subject of hundreds of interviews during the next three months, and he made many statements about his political ideology.
 In March he released his book The Mess of Eight Purple Years (De puinhopen van acht jaar Paars), which criticised the current political system in the Netherlands and was used as his political agenda for the upcoming general election.
 Purple is the colour to indicate a coalition government consisting of left parties (red) and conservative-liberal parties (blue).
 The Netherlands had been governed by such a coalition for eight years at that time.

 On 14 March 2002, Fortuyn was pied by a left-wing activist from the Biotic Baking Brigade in The Hague.
+The incident sparked a debate about Fortuyn's security.
+Fortuyn also received anonymous letters and phone calls containing death threats during the election campaign.
 As a result, Fortuyn began to express a fear of being injured or assassinated and accused members of the Dutch political establishment of encouraging violence against him.
+He described Dutch society as tolerant in appearance, not in reality.